shivamshinde123/Fake-Review-Bounty-Hunter/README.md

 ## Overview

-**Fake-Review-Bounty-Hunter** automates the process of ingesting raw Yelp review data, preprocessing and storing it in SQL and Neo4j, and provides a web dashboard for users and admins to detect fake or suspicious review patterns.
+**Fake-Review-Bounty-Hunter** automates the process of ingesting raw Yelp review data, preprocessing and storing it Neo4j, and provides a web frontend for users and admins to detect fake or suspicious review patterns.

 Key objectives:
 - Load, filter, and save reviews, users, and businesses data.